trxxxxkov/chxxxxbot/README.md

 - Proper handling of secrets used in environment setup;
 - Use of pyproject.toml for storing build system configuration and dependency management;

-## Installation
-[Provide step-by-step instructions on how to install and set up your project.]

 ## Project Structure
 ```
 chxxxxbot/